CoyoteTechWriter/mock-nhl-api/README.md

 - GET and POST methods (with proper summaries, descriptions and references)
 - Schemas and parameters populated with strings, integers, regular expression patterns, etc.

+### Reasoning

+I decided to use string for jersey numbers, because this allows regular expression use for patterns.
+The 'reusable' include schemas and properties since I wanted to showcase my knowledge of OAS best practice.

 ### Quick start
 Open the yaml file in this repo → click “View API docs” and try it!